CALDISS-AAU/workshop_data-management/readme.md

-The workshop is cloned and modified from [OpenRefine for Social Science Data](https://datacarpentry.org/openrefine-socialsci/).

 This workshop is part of [the competency development workshop series for Digital Curriculum 2021](https://digitalcurriculum.au.dk/course-information/).

+The workshop is cloned and modified from the Data Carpentry workshop: [OpenRefine for Social Science Data](https://datacarpentry.org/openrefine-socialsci/).